Blog Home / runbook-template-examples

 • What do engineers keep adding manually?

-• Which templates work best for which scenarios?
+• Which structures work best for which scenarios?

-Update your template based on answers.
-Templates should serve the team, not constrain them.
+Update your approach based on answers.
+Structure should serve the team, not constrain them.

 The goal isn’t documentation perfection.
 The goal is procedures that work—runbooks that help engineers resolve incidents faster, maintain services reliably, and capture knowledge effectively.